maurizuki/O2/README.md

 ## Change log

+### Version 2.4
+- New feature: support for [Markdown syntax](https://commonmark.org/) in notes text.
+Text and paragraph styles are applied to objects notes in the notes view and in the HTML export.
+- *About* box: the release notes are now displayed through an internal viewer.

 ### Version 2.3
 - *Encryption* dialog: added a color-based indication of the strength of the password typed, with some useful suggestions on how to strengthen it.
 - *Object properties* dialog: added an option to enable a color based indication of the strength of the password typed in the field value, with some useful suggestions on how to strengthen it displayed hovering the indicator.
 - Main window, objects view and fields view: objects and fields highlight indicates the strength of the passwords if the fields match rules of type *Password* with the new option *Display password strength*.
 - Developed with Embarcadero® Delphi 11.

 ### Version 2.2.7
 - New feature: export events (fields that match rules of type *Expiration date* and *Recurrence*) in *iCalendar* format, compatible with Microsoft Outlook, Google Calendar, Apple Calendar, etc.